 The Niagara Facility features a highly advanced, automated, moving container bench system, which allows for a perpetual, year-round harvest.
 Capital investments made in automated cultivation and quality assurance systems will assist in reducing both costs and execution risk.
-It is currently being used as a staging ground for the Company's planned 2020 outdoor cultivation at its Port Perry Facility.
-Starter plants are now grown on-site and will be transported to Port Perry at the beginning of the outdoor cultivation season, significantly reducing planting-to-harvest lead times.
+Upon initial licensing, it was primarily used as a staging ground for the 2020 outdoor cultivation at the Company's Port Perry Facility.
+Starter plants were grown on-site and transported to Port Perry at the beginning of the outdoor cultivation season, significantly reducing planting-to-harvest lead times.